Strong Normalisation for Asynchronous Effects: Introduction

 \section{Introduction}

-When studying computer programs, it is interesting, and often even crucial, to know when certain classes of programs are guaranteed to terminate and not enter an infinite loop.
-In this paper, we study the normalisation properties of a core $\lambda$-calculus for asynchronous programming with algebraic effects proposed by Ahman and Pretnar~\cite{Ahman:POPL,Ahman:LMCS}, called~\lambdaAEff.
+It is interesting, and often even crucial, to know when certain classes of programs are guaranteed to terminate and not enter an infinite loop.
+Even in inherently non-terminating programming languages, it is useful to know that certain fragments are strongly normalising, e.g., to guarantee that user queries or sensor readings are processed in finite time.
+In this paper, we study the normalisation properties of a core $\lambda$-calculus proposed by Ahman and Pretnar~\cite{Ahman:POPL,Ahman:LMCS}, called~\lambdaAEff, which models asynchronous programming with algebraic effects.
 This calculus was originally designed to address the synchrony in the operational treatment of algebraic effects~\cite{Bauer:AlgebraicEffects,Kammar:Handlers,Plotkin:HandlingEffects}, in which a program whose execution encounters an operation call $\tmop {op} V y M$ is blocked until some implementation of $\op$ finishes executing and unblocks $M$.
-Importantly however, Ahman and Pretnar also showed that \lambdaAEff~naturally models a number of other examples, such as pre-emptive multi-threading, (cancellable) remote function calls, multi-party applications, and even a parallel variant of runners of algebraic effects~\cite{Ahman:Runners}.
+Importantly, however, Ahman and Pretnar also showed that \lambdaAEff~naturally models a number of other examples, such as pre-emptive multi-threading, (cancellable) remote function calls, multi-party applications, and even a parallel variant of runners of algebraic effects~\cite{Ahman:Runners}.